-Existing Competitive Bidding Guidelines
+E. Existing Competitive Bidding Guidelines

-The Commission's competitive bidding guidelines are applicable because the fourth statutory factor requires the Commission to consider whether energy supplied through a VRET should be subject to a competitive procurement process.
+The Commission's competitive bidding guidelines should be considered as part of the implementation of VRETs because the fourth statutory factor requires the Commission to consider whether energy supplied through a VRET should be subject to a competitive procurement process.
 Competitive procurement of VRET energy supply could be distinct from or similar to existing Commission guidelines.
-For context, in UM 1182, the Commission adopted revised guidelines in Order No.14-149, which involve thirteen guidelines related to competitive procurement.
-Under these guidelines, a utility must issue a request for proposal using an Independent Evaluator for all major resource acquisitions (duration greater than five years and quantities greater than 100 MW) identified in its last acknowledged Integrated Resource Plan.
+For context, in UM 1182, the Commission adopted revised guidelines in Order No.14-149, which involve 13 guidelines related to competitive procurement.
+Under these guidelines, a utility must issue a request for proposal using an Independent Evaluator for all major resource acquisitions (duration greater than five years and quantities greater than 100 MW) identified in its last acknowledged Integrated Resource Plan (IRP).
 The guidelines include explicit direction to the Independent Evaluator to consider seven risk items for comparing the acquisition of a utility-owned resource to purchasing power from an independent power producer (IPP).
 The utilities file an application with the Commission seeking acknowledgment of their final shortlist of bidders that result from the competitive bidding process.

-Net Energy Metering.
+F. Net Energy Metering.

-Net Energy Metering policies are applicable because several VRET models could involve the potential of customer ownership.
+Net Energy Metering policies should be considered as part of the implementation of VRETs because of the first statutory factor, requiring the Commission to consider further development of renewable energy.
+In addition, VRET models involving customer ownership were discussed by stakeholders in workshops.
 Those types of VRETs would need to be distinguished from net metering, which allows customers that develop renewable energy projects on-site to sell that energy to the utility at the retail rate.
 The codified sections related to net metering are found in ORS 757.300 and implemented at OAR 860, Division 039.